GautamDhamija/gluco-log/README.md

 # Gluco-Log
 ## Configuring Firebase Firestore
-create a file at src/firebase/init.js enter your keys you get from firebase
+create a file at src/firebase/init.js .
+Enter your keys you get from firebase

 ```
 import firebase from "firebase/app";